rmc-softdev/rmc-softdev/README.md

 - 🥅 The only word that comes up in my mind when I think of 2021 is: gratitude. :)
 - ⚡ Fun fact: I knew how to solve some weird, movie-like physics and I love playing games!

-### Together we can make the world a better place:

 <br />

 ### Currently loving the TS, React and Testing combo 👋: